 Because sometimes you just gotta have pie, I have for you today this scrumptious vegan Cherry Pie.

-I live in a pie loving household (who doesn’t?), and any kind of fruit baked into a crust is always welcome around here.
-Over the years I’ve shared with you my recipes for apple pies and tarts, crostata, strawberry pie, first one pumpkin pie then another, mango pie, pot pies, hand pies, and I honestly can’t remember how many more delicious sweet and savory pies, but you can be sure there are many, many more.
+I live in a pie loving household (who doesn't?), and any kind of fruit baked into a crust is always welcome around here.
+Over the years I've shared with you my recipes for a vegan apple skillet pie, a vegan ginger apple crostata, vegan strawberry pie, vegan mango pie, vegan pot pie, vegan Irish hand pies, and I honestly can't remember how many more delicious sweet and savory pies, but you can be sure there are many, many more.

 Besides, I get to eat it, don't I, golden crust and all?

 Fall is the perfect time to bake a pie, and as close as we are to my most favorite season of the year, this seemed like the perfect time to share a vegan Cherry Pie with all of you.
 This recipe is perfectly straightforward and easy.
 I used frozen cherries which makes the whole process much easier, because who wants to pit five cups of cherries?
 Not me, for sure.
 Besides, it really doesn't matter if you're using fresh or frozen in this recipe because the fruit bakes up into gooey, jammy goodness within the layers of golden, flaky crust.